mark-watson/PythonAIBook/manuscript/Recommendation_Systems.md

 ![](tfr.png)

-The example Google Colab project has an additional training run that gets better accuracy by stacking many hidden layers.
+The example Google Colab project has an additional training run that gets better accuracy by stacking many additional hidden layers in the user and movie wrapper Python classes.

 ## Recommendation Systems Wrap-up